-Clinical neurophysiologists test and record the function of the brain, spinal cord, spinal nerve roots, peripheral nerves (sensory and motor) and muscles, to help diagnose various disorders of the nervous system.
-They may use computerized imaging, magnetic, electrical, or electronic ways to record nervous activity, nerve impulse conduction, and coordination with the muscular response.
+Clinical neurophysiologists test and record the function of the brain, spinal cord, spinal nerve roots, peripheral nerves, of which include both sensory and motor nerves, as well as muscles, to help diagnose various disorders of the nervous system.
+These health professionals may use computerized imaging, as well as magnetic, electrical, or electronic ways to record nervous activity, nerve impulse conduction, and coordination with the muscular response.

 Tests used in neurophysiology

-Ambulatory EEG for long-term monitoring
+- Ambulatory EEG for long-term monitoring

-Monitoring patients during neurosurgical procedures, such as scoliosis surgery, where the spinal cord integrity has to be mapped throughout
+- Monitoring patients during neurosurgical procedures, such as scoliosis surgery, where the spinal cord integrity has to be mapped throughout

-Tests of visual neuron functioning
+- Tests of visual neuron functioning

 Neurophysiologists may develop a greater interest in specific areas such as epilepsy and its origin as well as corrective surgery, Parkinson’s disease and sub-thalamic nuclear ablation, and mapping the cortex in various disorders.

 The responsibilities of a neurophysiologist include supervising and supporting technicians in the wards, operation theaters, and departmental laboratories.
 They must report EEGs and interpret EMGs to diagnose various neuromuscular conditions.